 Patent to a lode claim grants to the applicant the surface and all minerals within the claim.
 Surface rights may be restricted by reason of applicable provisions of the Stock-Raising and Agricultural Homestead Acts.
 Leasing Act minerals will be reserved only if the lands were Leasing Act lands at the time of issuance of patent.
-The same applies to a placer patent except that veins or lodes known to exist in a placer claim at the time of making application for patent must be declared and paid for Provision is made for limitations upon the acreage that can be held by one permittee or one lessee, both within and without the state, for posting of a bond prior to issuance of a permit; minimum royalty requirements; and, if land has not been legally subdivided, for survey and payment of the cost thereof by the applicant.
+The same applies to a placer patent except that veins or lodes known to exist in a placer claim at the time of making application for patent must be declared and paid for at the lode rate for a surface width of 50 feet along the length of the lode within the placer claim.
+If this is not done, the lode remains open for location even after issuance of patent.